This post may contain affiliate links.

 Not only is green tripe great for a dog's digestive system and, therefore, immune system (yummy gastric juices), it's a great source of Omega 3s, and offers the perfect ratio of calcium and phosphorus (1:1).
 So on weeks when the dogs are not eating a lot of bone (if any), then they're going to eat green tripe daily.
 Otherwise, our dogs eat green tripe about three days a week either as a full meal or mixed into their raw meals.

 - Order green tripe from Raw Paws Pet Food (they have frozen and freeze-dried)

 Another option is seaweed calcium.
 I add this when I completely spaced and didn't add bone to a meal.
 This rarely happens, but it's nice to have seaweed calcium on hand just in case.

-The brand that I prefer, Animal Essentials, sources their seaweed calcium from Iceland where the waters are cleaner.
-Each batch is cleaned, heat treated, and tested for purity.
-The calcium found in this product is 70% bio-available, which means that our dogs are absorbing and utilizing most of the nutrient.
+The brand that I prefer, Animal Essentials, sources its seaweed calcium from Iceland where the waters are cleaner.
+Each batch is cleaned, heat-treated, and tested for purity.
+The calcium found in this product is 70% bio-available, which means that our dogs are absorbing and utilizing most of the nutrients.